-The Next Step, Scattered Site Permanent Supportive Housing, and Housing Now programs have monthto-month lease payments for apartment housing that range from \$1,300 to \$4,990.
-The Organization has 4 noncancellable housing leases with a total monthly rent of \$6,800.
-The longest lease is set to expire in January 2024, total minimum lease payments under these non-cancelable lease agreements amounts to \$25,450 for the fiscal year end in 2024.
+The Organization has one non-cancellable housing lease with a total monthly rent of \$1,850.
+The lease is set to expire in January 2025, then pursuant to lease terms, at expiration the lease shall become month to month tenancy.
+Total minimum lease payments under these non-cancelable lease agreements amounts to \$11,100 for the fiscal year end 2025.